Legal basis for processing data

 We may also ask the regulated entity to provide further information in relation to their application as necessary to undertake our public task which is set out in UK law.

 Some entities may need to confirm their registered details annually, as well as keep us updated throughout the year with any changes to their registered details so that we can ensure that the information we hold, including person information, is accurate.
 This improves the accuracy of the register and meets your rights concerning rectification and in some cases erasure.

-We have a statutory duty to make certain registers of regulated entities available to the public and we do this by publishing those registers on our website.
+We have a statutory duty to make certain registers of regulated entities available to the public and we do this by publishing those registers here.